SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-xunit.md

 Can you spot where I jumped ahead here and didn't do the simplest thing?
 I automatically used the `spaces` parameter in the `MoveForward` and `MoveBackward` methods, rather than just increasing by 1, which would have then helped me reveal that I needed more tests to handle multiple spaces.

 Next, we'll go ahead and fix my mistake, adapting some of our tests to account for moving multiple spaces.
-For this, we'll use the NUnit `TestCase` functionality.
+For this, we'll use the xUnit `Theory` functionality.
+Unlike a `Fact` in xUnit, a `Theory` is something that may or may not always be true, depending on what data is passed into it.
+We'll use the `Theory` attribute along with the `InlineData` attribute to pass some parameters to our tests as test cases.

 We change our tests to look more like the following: